pygos/init/docs/usyslogd.md

 A simple log rotation scheme has been implemented.

+## Kernel Message Logging

+An additional small `klogd` daemon is provided that redirects kernel messages to the syslog daemon.

+It can be enabled or disabled independently of the `usyslogd` daemon and is designed to work with any other syslogd implementation.

 ## Security Considerations

 By default, the daemon switches its working directory to `/var/log`.
 The